Types

 Patterns:

-• sweep attack, thorns, the void, magma, a lightning, drowning, dragonfire, an attack, drown, an entity attack, melt, freeze, falling block, contact, fire, an entity explosion, lightning, a fall, entity explosion, void, a lightning strike, suffocation, suicide, wither effect, a plugin, lightning strike, entity attack, a potion, a wither, sweeping, melting, a falling block, unknown, starvation, lava, fall, hot floor, attack, a block explosion, dryout, burn, hitting wall while flying, potion, world border, flying into a wall, cramming, poison, sonic boom, suffocate, custom, kill, killed, a fire, burning, a projectile, plugin, wither potion effect, block explosion, projectile, wither, dragon's breath
+• sweep attack, thorns, the void, magma, a lightning, drowning, dragonfire, an attack, drown, an entity attack, melt, freeze, falling block, contact, fire, campfire, an entity explosion, lightning, a fall, entity explosion, void, a lightning strike, suffocation, suicide, wither effect, a plugin, lightning strike, entity attack, a potion, a wither, sweeping, melting, a falling block, unknown, starvation, lava, fall, hot floor, attack, a block explosion, dryout, burn, hitting wall while flying, potion, world border, flying into a wall, cramming, poison, sonic boom, suffocate, custom, kill, killed, a fire, burning, a projectile, plugin, wither potion effect, block explosion, projectile, wither, dragon's breath

 Since: 2.0